-Review the definition of Taxable Commercial Space and the map below to confirm that the Commercial Vacancy Tax applies to your space for 2022.
-If you received a notice from our office and believe you are NOT required file a Return, complete the Non-Filer Certification Form.
+Review the definition of Taxable Commercial Space and the map below to confirm that the Commercial Vacancy Tax applies to your space for 2023.

 For purposes of the Commercial Vacancy Tax, "Taxable Commercial Space" means the ground floor of any building or structure, or the ground floor of any portion of a building or structure, where such ground floor: